JohannesGessner/JohannesGessner.github.io/README.md

 ## Welcome

-I am a PhD-Student in Economics at the [University of Mannheim](https://www.uni-mannheim.de/gess/).
+I am a PhD student in Economics at the [University of Mannheim](https://www.uni-mannheim.de/gess/).

 In my research, I work on questions from Environmental Economics and Behavioral Economics.